heliosbayma/simple-web-server/README.md

 - Handles only one connection at a time
 - Only processes GET requests
-- No support for HTTP headers or request bodies
 - No configuration options (fixed to localhost:80)

 ## Future Improvements